spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 For this guide, you need to have registered the [billsetuptask](%currentPath%/batch-developer-guides/batch/data-flow-simple-task) and the [billrun](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch) applications in Spring Cloud Data Flow.

-### Registering the Composed Task Runner

-To register the composed task runner:

-1. If you have not already done so, import the [Spring Cloud Task App Starters](https://cloud.spring.io/spring-cloud-task-app-starters/), which give you the `composed-task-runner` application.
-   To do so, click **Apps** in the left navigation bar

-1. Select **Add Applications(s)**.

-1. When the Add Application(s) page appears, select **Bulk import application coordinates from an HTTP URI location**.

-1. In the **URI** field, enter (based on the resource from which you will be pulling your apps) either one of:

-- Maven: `%task-app-maven-version%`
-- Docker: `%task-app-docker-version%`

-1. Select **Import the application(s)**.

 ## Creating a Composed Task

 To create a composed task: